Mechanical Engineering - BEng (Hons) / MEng

 MEng Accreditation Information

-The accredited MEng will meet, in part, the exemplifying academic benchmark requirements for registration as a Chartered Engineer.
-Accredited MEng graduates who also have a BEng (Hons) accredited for CEng will be able to show that they have satisfied the educational base for CEng registration.
+The accredited MEng will meet, in full, the exemplifying academic benchmark requirements for registration as a Chartered Engineer.
+Accredited MEng graduates will be able to show that they have satisfied the educational base for CEng registration.

 Employability